-This new law labeled “Ponce’s Law” takes it name after a beaten-to-death Labrador Retriever puppy.
+This new law labeled “Ponce’s Law” takes its name after a beaten-to-death Labrador Retriever puppy.
 This bill specifically requires written procedures and policies when animal shelters take in animals that are lost and/or stray.
 Additionally, courts can now take away the rights and liberties of certain individuals from owning animals.

-Year Round Day Light Savings
+Year-Round Day Light Savings

 Third Degree Felony for Airport Trespass

-It’s now a third degree felony for those who trespass on to an airport property with the intent to injury other people, cause damage to property, or interfere with the operations of planes.
-The legislature passed this bill in response to past situations where people have trespassed onto Orlando, Miami and Tampa international airports.
+It’s now a third-degree felony for those who trespass on to an airport property with the intent to injury other people, cause damage to property, or interfere with the operations of planes.
+The legislature passed this bill in response to past situations where people have trespassed onto Orlando, Miami, and Tampa international airports.

 Voluntary Identification of Impaired Hearing

 A new bill now makes it legal to identify oneself as deaf when registering a motor vehicle.
 This aims at avoiding potential confrontation with police officers due to the impaired hearing status of the driver.
-A Tallahassee police officer with deaf son inspired the legislature to create this bill.
+A Tallahassee police officer with a deaf son inspired the legislature to create this bill.